duckiec/ai-web-crawler/README.md

 # AI Web Crawler
 Overview
 AI Web Crawler is a web scraping tool built with Python and Streamlit completely **written by AI**.
 It extracts and filters links from single or multiple URLs and handles dynamic content with Selenium.
-This project was developed with the help of AI.

 # Features
 - Dynamic Content Loading: Use Selenium for pages with dynamic content.